seanpmaxwell/Trool/README.md

 must be an existing JavaScript comparator such as `==` or `<=`.
 The values in the rows below will replace `$param`.
 For example, suppose I want to get the age of a visitor for an app which calculates ticket prices.
-I would need to create a TypeScript getter (`get age(): number {}`) or a method like `getAge() {}` to fetch the visitor's age and compare it to the parameter value.<br>
+I would need to create a TypeScript getter (`get age(): number {}`) or a method like `getAge() {}` to fetch the visitor's age and compare it to the parameter value.

 - Actions are methods on a fact which will execute if all the conditions evaluate to true.
 Unlike conditions, you can have multiple params passed in.
 The action must be a method or a TypeScript setter function on the fact or else Trool will throw an error.
-The number of params in the action columns' cells below must match the number or `$param` strings or else Trool will also throw an error.
+The number of params in the action columns' cells below must match the number or `$param` strings or else Trool will throw an error.

-- All rows on a decision-table, except for the first 2, are referred to as rules.
+- All rows on a decision-table, except for the first 2, are referred to as _rules_.
 A rule works by evaluating a list of conditions against cell values which, if they all evaluate to true, will execute the specified actions.
 A rule must start with a rule name and can be anything but cannot be blank.